-The States of Guernsey are carrying out a review of the legislation that relates to divorce, marriage annulment and judicial separation.
+The States of Guernsey are reforming the legislation that relates to divorce, annulment and judicial separation.

-The Review was prioritised in the Policy & Resource Plan (Billet d'Etat XII, June 2017) in support of achieving the 'One Community: inclusive and committed to social justice' outcome.
+The Review of the Matrimonial Causes Law (the Review) was prioritised in the Policy & Resource Plan (Billet d'État XII, June 2017) in support of achieving the 'One Community: inclusive and committed to social justice' outcome.

-For further information or to request paper or large print copies please contact Strategy & Policy, StrategicPolicy@gov.gg.
+For further information please contact Strategy & Policy: StrategicPolicy@gov.gg.